Development of professional competencies: levels, methods and models. Definition of competencies

 Relevance

 The language used in the model must be native to the people who are going to use the model.
-It is very important whether the model becomes a common property or remains a tool for the “chosen ones”.
-“Relevance (conformity) of the competency model for the entire staff” means: all employees recognize the indicators of behavior as requirements corresponding to the quality of work.
-In addition, everyone who will apply the model, and everyone to whom this model will be applied, must be aware of the need and usefulness of the competency model for the cause.
+It is very important whether the model becomes a common property or remains a tool for the “chosen few”.
+“Relevance (compliance) of the competency model for the entire staff” means: all employees recognize the behavioral indicators as requirements corresponding to high-quality performance of work.
+In addition, everyone who will apply the model, and everyone to whom this model will be applied, must understand the necessity and usefulness of the competency model for the business.

-In general models, the relevance of personnel behavior standards should be perceived by the bearers of all professional roles.
-In special models, relevance may be limited to a narrow range of roles or to a specific application.
+In general models, the relevance of personnel standards of behavior should be perceived by bearers of all professional roles.
+In specific models, relevance may be limited to a narrow range of roles or a specific application.

-The maximum use of competency models can be achieved if the models are relevant for all roles of the company or department.
-"Relevant to all roles" means: the competency should describe in general terms the behavior that is essential for the effective performance of all the roles covered by the model.
-It is important that the standards of conduct are directly related to the requirements of the job and that they are described by examples of such behavior that contribute to the effective performance of the job.
+Maximum use of competency models can be achieved if the models are relevant to all roles of the company or department.
+“Relevant to all roles” means: a competency should describe in general terms behaviors that are essential for the effective performance of all roles covered by the model.
+It is important that standards of behavior relate directly to the requirements of the job and that they are described by examples of such behavior that contribute to the effective performance of the job.

-If competencies are being developed for a specific application or specific role, then the competency model should be appropriate for the application and role for which it was intended.
-For example: a model developed specifically for the selection of personnel should be sufficient in relation to the selection.
+If competencies are developed for a specific application or role, then the competency model must be appropriate for the application and role for which it was intended.
+For example: a model developed specifically for personnel selection should be sufficient specifically for selection.

 Accounting for expected changes

-In order for the model to remain relevant, it is necessary to take into account the expected changes that may affect the organization of the firm.
-Possible changes are included in the competency model as standards of behavior that describe how employees will have to cope with work in the near future or in the longer term.
-The relevant model should take into account the vision of the future that the company's leaders have and which is included in the company's plans.
+In order for the model to remain relevant, it is necessary to take into account the expected changes that may affect the organization of the company's activities.
+Potential changes are included in the competency model as standards of behavior that describe how employees will have to cope with their jobs in the near future or in the longer term.
+A relevant model must take into account the vision of the future that the company's leaders have and that is included in the company's plans.
 To remain relevant, the model must take into account:

 - changes in the external environment